 Dealing with layoffs can be a draining experience for public relations consultants.
 The distraction of your own job being on the line — and the internal climate change that follows such announcements — make it difficult to concentrate on the task at hand: making sure your organization’s public image remains intact.
 If your company is facing the unfortunate prospect of layoffs, these are five public relations ideas to keep in mind.

 Every organization deals with layoffs in a different way.
+One key is that when a layoff is announced, employees should be told face-to-face.
 One company I worked for could not have handled the situation any worse from a public relations perspective.
 Layoffs were announced via email and workers were then cobbled together in a conference room to hear their fate.
 When the local trade press came calling, the chief executive officer botched the interview and made it sound like those workers who were laid off had done something wrong.

 Another company I worked for handled the situation more appropriately.
 The relatively small staff was called into a conference room and told that the company was shutting down.
 Management explained the reasons and specifically outlined a wind-down schedule, severance information, and other particulars.
 The news wasn’t reported until after operations had ceased, a sign that employees kept the information to themselves, and at the very least, felt they had nothing to gain by going to the media.